JaredP94/Unreal-Development-Guides-and-Tips/Content/DevPipelines/LightShadowPostProcess.md

      * **Cascaded** - divides the view frustum into a series of distance-based shadow cascades, each of which with steadily lower resolution as you move farther from the camera.
 Beyond the range of the **Dynamic Shadow Distance** property, the system blends back into static baked shadows.
      * **Distance Field** - enables you to shadow at farther distances than traditional Cascaded Shadow Maps (CSM) with a directional light.
      * **Contact** - a great way to improve the visual depth and fidelity of your scene because they provide a more accurate approximation of shadowing, allowing you to add a contoured shadow that might not be achieved with other shadowing algorithms.

+1. **Post Process**
+   * This is an area which eats up a large amount of performance.
+Post process effects are created by placing a **post process volume** in the scene (locatable within the *Modes pane*).
+   * Enabling the **Unbound** setting under the **Post Process Volume Settings** section within the *Details pane* of the volume allows for this volume to manage all post process effects within the scene and ensures they are visible throughout the world.
+   * Since the post process volume offers such a vast range of effects, the best approach is to pay close attention to the scene **frames per second (fps)** as each setting is enabled.
+Attempt to achieve the ideal aesthetic with a minimal number of post process effects to maximise the scene performance.